usamahjundia/usamahjundia.github.io/_posts/2019-12-11-chonky-boys-contains-wisdom.md

 ---
 ## What is hidden inside the weights of a randomly initialized neural network?

+***If you want to dive headfirst to the code, you can directly go [here](https://github.com/usamahjundia/paper-implementation/tree/master/Whats%20in%20the%20weights%20of%20a%20randomly%20initialized%20nn)***

 Earlier this week, a researcher i followed on twitter retweeted [this thread](https://twitter.com/Mitchnw/status/1201575787100561408) written by another researcher.

 The paper mentioned can be accessed through [This link](https://arxiv.org/abs/1911.13299).
 After reading the abstract and eventually the whole paper, i found the idea to be pretty cool and i wanted to give it a go myself.